-Metsa Village, a Finnish theme park and home to Moominvalley park, started their annual Christmas event "Metsa Village Christmas" on November 1st.
-It will run until December 25th.
+Metsa Village, a Finnish theme park and home to Moominvalley park, started their annual Christmas event "Metsa Village Christmas".
 The park is located in Hanno City in Saitama, which is close enough to Tokyo for a day trip.

 In line with the Finnish theme of the park, the Metsa Village Christmas has a Nordic feel.
 During the period of the Christmas celebration, they have a Christmas market daily in the Metsa Hall.
 There are also frequent seasonal craft workshops.
 The shopping arcade and Miyazawa lake are lit up at night for the duration.
 Currently, they only have one small Christmas tree which is simply decorated, but closer to Christmas they will have a tree in the Utepils outdoor restaurant which will also be lit up at night.

 Metsa Village is always a pleasure to visit, but November is one of the prime times.
 Between the Christmas muzak and decorations and the fall foliage around Lake Miyazawa, the park is even more resplendent than normal.
 And on November 9th for the one year anniversary of the park's opening, Finland's most famous celebrity, Santa Claus, will be on site for a meet and greet.
 He will visit again in December.

 A bus goes to Metsa Village on the weekends from both Seibu Ikebukuro Line's Hanno Station and JR Hachiko Line's Higashi hanno station.
 By foot it takes more than half an hour from both stations.
 On a weekday there is a bus from Hanno Station on the Seibu Ikebukuro Line.
 The bus stops at the entrance way to Metsa which is also the entrance to Moominvalley park.